STANLEY-13/exno1/README.md

 STEP 6: Use zscore of to remove outliers

 # Coding and Output
-            <<include your coding and its corressponding output screen shots here>>
 ## Data Cleaning
 ```
 import pandas as pd